ajsb85/instantbird-usability-islamicphrases/README.md

       1MTd8fa6QrZLSST2uEiuwhLJNjeiGoUe5s

-_Thank you very much for your generosity! -alexandersalas_
+_Thank you very much for your generosity! -Dhul Qarnayn_